pwittchen/EEGReader/README.md

 EEG Reader
 ===============

 This project is **DEPRECATED** and no longer maintained.
-It has old Android project sctructure and code style.
+It has old Android project structure and code style.

 If you are interested in development of the Android apps for NeuroSky MindWave Mobile, check out my new project: [**NeuroSky Android SDK**](https://github.com/pwittchen/neurosky-android-sdk) at https://github.com/pwittchen/neurosky-android-sdk and its sample apps in Java and Kotlin.